flux-framework/rfc/spec_3.rst

 Goals
 -----

-The CMB1 protocol provides a way for Flux utilities and services to communicate with one another within the context of a job.
-CMB1 has the following specific goals:
+The Flux message protocol v1 provides a way for Flux utilities and services to communicate with one another within the context of a job.
+It has the following specific goals:

 -  Endpoint-count scalability (e.g. to 100K nodes) through multi-hop